Interviews

 After an In-Person Interview

-An in-person interview means you’re personally acquainted with your hiring manager.
-This means you’ve got a more intimate understanding of the company.
+An in-person interview means you’re getting personally acquainted with your hiring manager.
+This means you’ve got a deeper understanding of the company and the role.
 Sending a follow-up email allows you to make a more lasting positive impression.

 Subject line: Thanks for the interview opportunity